Fall Farm & Nature Guide Training!

-- Many volunteer tasks can be tailored to fit your schedule.
+- Many volunteer tasks can be tailored to fit your schedule, during our open hours.

 - Weekly volunteers receive a 50% discount on produce as well as 10% on Stratford’s products.